rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 You might have MySQL installed, but it looks like it's called MariaDB&reg;.
 When Oracle&reg; acquired MySQL in 2010, the original founders then created MariaDB as a like-for-like replacement in case Oracle discontinued MySQL.
-So MySQL and MariaDB are are largely the same and basically interchageable.
+So MySQL and MariaDB are largely the same and interchangeable.
 The information in this article applies to both.

 ### Check the version